South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 30.0 points per game (scoring 80.4 points per game to rank seventh in college basketball while allowing 50.4 per contest to rank first in college basketball) and have a +1050 scoring differential overall.
+- The Gamecocks' +1050 scoring differential (outscoring opponents by 30.0 points per game) is a result of scoring 80.4 points per game (seventh in college basketball) while allowing 50.4 per contest (first in college basketball).

-- In conference tilts, South Carolina scores fewer points per game (80.0) than its season average (80.4).
+- Offensively, South Carolina is tallying 80 points per game this season in conference contests.
+To compare, its overall average (80.4 points per game) is 0.4 PPG higher.

-- Offensively, the Gamecocks have fared better in home games this season, putting up 84.8 points per game, compared to 77.2 per game in away games.
+- Defensively, South Carolina has been better in home games this year, surrendering 46.9 points per game, compared to 54.2 away from home.

-- South Carolina cedes 46.9 points per game when playing at home this season, compared to 54.2 in away games.

-- The Gamecocks' offense has been less effective over their last 10 games, putting up 78.0 points a contest compared to the 80.4 they've averaged this season.
+- The Gamecocks' offense has been less effective over their last 10 games, scoring 75.1 points a contest compared to the 80.4 they've averaged this year.

 Maryland Performance Insights

-- The Terrapins are outscoring opponents by 11.1 points per game, with a +375 scoring differential overall.
-They put up 79.3 points per game (ninth in college basketball) and give up 68.2 per contest (276th in college basketball).
+- The Terrapins outscore opponents by 11.1 points per game (posting 79.3 points per game, ninth in college basketball, and conceding 68.2 per outing, 276th in college basketball) and have a +375 scoring differential.

 © 2023 Data Skrive.
 All rights reserved.